beylsp/proxy-toggle/README.md

 $ px <program>
 ```

-If your proxy does not require user authentication, run:
+If your proxy doesn't require user authentication, run it with `--nouser` option:

 ```
 $ px --nouser <program>